TPEETER/DataScience/README.md

-# DataScience and Analytics portfolio
+# DataScience and Analytics Portfolio
 This repository contains projects and visualizations created from the Data Science & Analytics program with Kansas State University.

 ## Introductory course for Data Science and Data Analytics